jad237-source/Cookie_Transparency_Dashboard_Extension/README.md

-🍪 Cookie Transparency Dashboard
-Chrome Extension — Milestone Artifact

-Author: Josh DeMarco
-Course: IS 393 — SPUR
-Artifact Type: Functional Browser Extension
-Last Updated: December 2025

-📌 Overview

-The Cookie Transparency Dashboard is a Chrome extension designed to make website cookie practices understandable and transparent for everyday users.
-While most websites set numerous cookies—many of which relate to analytics, tracking, or personalization—users typically lack the information needed to understand what they do or assess their privacy impact.

-This extension provides:

-✔ A scan of all cookies used by the current site

-✔ Automatic detection of cookie purpose (Necessary, Functional, Analytics, Advertising)

-✔ Identification of first-party vs. third-party cookies

-✔ A transparency score (0–100) summarizing the site's privacy practices

-✔ Detailed plain-language explanations for each cookie

-✔ Smart categorization using heuristics and pattern mapping

-✔ Lookup links to Cookiepedia and other external resources

-✔ A clean, accessible dashboard interface

-This artifact is self-contained and requires no external services or API keys.

-🧠 Motivation

-Most users encounter cookie banners that provide little meaningful information beyond “Accept” or “Manage Preferences.”
-The terminology is confusing, the technology is hidden, and users rarely understand:

-What cookies are being set

-Who is setting them

-How long they last

-Whether they track behavior

-Whether they belong to the site or to third-party advertisers

-Research has repeatedly shown that users struggle with informed consent in web privacy.
-This dashboard aims to increase comprehension by providing:

-Clear categories

-Visualizations

-Plain-language explanations

-External references

-This supports the educational goals of the course by improving users’ understanding of online tracking practices.

-⚙️ Features
-🔍 Automatic Cookie Scan

-Upon opening the popup, the extension automatically scans all cookies used by the active webpage.

-🧾 Categorization

-Cookies are classified using a combined heuristic system:

-Necessary – login/session/security

-Functional – preferences, settings

-Analytics – GA, Hotjar, Mixpanel, etc.

-Advertising – Facebook, TikTok, Criteo, DoubleClick

-Uncategorized – rare cookies that don’t fit patterns

-The extension uses:

-smart pattern recognition

-domain matching

-vendor detection

-fallbacks for unknown names

-🔐 Security Attribute Summary

-Shows whether each cookie uses:

-Secure

-HttpOnly

-SameSite

-📈 Transparency Score (0–100)

-Calculated using:

-number of tracking cookies

-third-party cookies

-long-lived cookies

-missing security flags

-Scores are labeled:

-Good

-Fair

-Poor

-📊 Category Visualization

-Colored bars show what percentage of cookies fall in each category.

-📘 Cookiepedia Integration

-For any cookie, users can view more information using:

-🔍 Cookiepedia search

-📘 CookieServe lookup

-🌐 Google “What is ___ cookie?”

-Especially useful for “Uncategorized” cookies.

-🗂️ Project Structure
+# 🍪 Cookie Transparency Dashboard
+### Chrome Extension — Milestone Artifact (IS 393 — SPUR)

+**Author:** Josh DeMarco
+**Type:** Functional Browser Extension
+**Last Updated:** December 2025

+---

+## 📌 Overview
+The **Cookie Transparency Dashboard** is a Chrome extension that helps users understand how websites use cookies.
+Most websites store analytics, tracking, advertising, and personalization cookies — but users rarely understand what they do or why they exist.

+This extension makes cookies **transparent**, providing:

+- ✔ Automatic scanning of cookies used by the active tab
+- ✔ Detection of cookie purpose (Necessary, Functional, Analytics, Advertising)
+- ✔ First-party vs. third-party classification
+- ✔ A dynamic “Transparency Score” (0–100) summarizing privacy practices
+- ✔ Detailed plain-language explanations for each cookie
+- ✔ Smart heuristic categorization + vendor/pattern detection
+- ✔ Lookup links to Cookiepedia, CookieServe, and Google
+- ✔ A clean, accessible dashboard interface

+This artifact is **self-contained** and requires **no external APIs**.

+---

+## 🧠 Motivation
+Modern cookie banners often provide confusing or incomplete information.
+Users struggle to understand:

+- What cookies are being set
+- Who controls those cookies
+- How long cookies last
+- Whether cookies track behavior
+- Whether cookies belong to third-party advertisers or trackers

+Research repeatedly shows that users have difficulty giving “informed consent” online.
+This dashboard aims to improve comprehension by providing:

+- **Clear categories**
+- **Intuitive visualizations**
+- **Plain-language explanations**
+- **Links to external references**

+The tool supports the SPUR project goal of improving users’ understanding of privacy and tracking practices across the web.

+---

+## ⚙️ Features

+### 🔍 Automatic Cookie Scan
+The extension automatically scans all cookies used by the current webpage as soon as the popup is opened.

+---

+### 🧾 Smart Categorization
+Cookies are classified using a hybrid pattern-based and heuristic system:

+**Categories:**
+- **Necessary** — session management, authentication, security
+- **Functional** — preferences, UI settings
+- **Analytics** — Google Analytics, Hotjar, Segment, Mixpanel, etc.
+- **Advertising** — Facebook Pixel, TikTok Ads, DoubleClick, Criteo
+- **Uncategorized** — custom or unusual cookies

+**Detection Techniques Include:**
+- Known vendor prefixes (`_ga`, `_gid`, `_fbp`, `_gcl_`, `mp_`, `ajs_`, etc.)
+- Domain-based inference
+- Security flags
+- Lifespan analysis
+- Fallback matching

+This dramatically reduces “Uncategorized” cookies.

+---

+### 🔐 Security Attribute Summary
+For each cookie, the dashboard shows:

+- Whether `Secure` is set
+- Whether `HttpOnly` is set
+- The cookie’s `SameSite` setting

+This helps users understand whether a cookie is protected against common attacks.

+---

+### 📈 Transparency Score (0–100)
+The extension generates a score based on:

+- Number of advertising cookies
+- Number of analytics cookies
+- Number of third-party cookies
+- Missing security attributes
+- Long-lived cookie lifespans

+The final score is categorized as:

+- 🟢 **Good**
+- 🟡 **Fair**
+- 🔴 **Poor**

+Each rating includes a plain-language explanation.

+---

+### 📊 Category Visualization
+A horizontal bar chart shows the cookie distribution across categories, color-coded for clarity.

+---

+### 📘 Cookiepedia Integration
+For deeper research, each cookie includes one-click links to:

+- 🔍 Cookiepedia search
+- 📘 CookieServe lookup
+- 🌐 Google “What is ___ cookie?” search

+Helpful for uncommon or ambiguous cookies.

+---

+## 🗂️ Project Structure

 Cookie_Transparency_Dashboard/

-│
-├── manifest.json          # Chrome extension manifest (v3)
+├── manifest.json # Chrome extension manifest (Manifest V3)

 ├── popup.html # Main popup UI
-├── popup.js               # Logic, categorization, scoring, Cookiepedia lookup
-├── popup.css              # Styling for popup
-├── background.js          # Minimal service worker for lifecycle logging
-└── icons/ (optional)      # Icon assets (if added)

-🚀 Installation / Running the Extension

-Download or unzip the full project folder.

-Open Chrome and go to:

-chrome://extensions

-Enable Developer Mode (top-right toggle).

-Click Load Unpacked.

-Select the project folder.

-Visit any website and click the extension icon to view the dashboard.

-🧪 How to Use

-Browse to any site (e.g., nytimes.com, amazon.com).

-Click the Cookie Transparency Dashboard extension icon.

-View:

-total cookies

-first-party vs third-party

-category bars

-transparency score

-Click any cookie to see:

-plain-language explanation

-security attributes

-lifespan

-Cookiepedia lookup link

-Use the tool to compare cookies across websites.

-📊 Evaluation Plan (For Final Project)

-This tool is designed for a pre/post comprehension study.

-Participants will:

-Pre-Survey

-What are cookies used for?

-Can you identify a tracking cookie?

-Do you know how long cookies last?

-Interaction Phase
+├── popup.js # Logic, cookie processing, scoring, categorization

+├── popup.css # Dashboard styling

+├── background.js # Lightweight service worker for lifecycle events

+└── icons/ # (Optional) Extension icon assets

+---

+## 🚀 Installation (Load Unpacked)

+1. **Download** or **clone** the entire project folder
+2. Open Chrome and visit:  chrome://extensions
+3. Enable **Developer Mode** in the top right
+4. Click **Load Unpacked**
+5. Select the project directory
+6. Visit any website → click the extension icon → view your dashboard

+---

+## 🧪 How to Use

+1. Navigate to any website (e.g., `nytimes.com`, `amazon.com`)
+2. Click the Cookie Transparency Dashboard extension icon
+3. Review:
+   - Total cookies on the page
+   - First-party vs. third-party breakdown
+   - Category distribution
+   - Transparency Score
+4. Click individual cookies to view:
+   - What category they belong to
+   - How long they last
+   - Their security attributes
+   - First-party vs. third-party status
+   - Cookiepedia lookup link

+Use this tool to compare privacy practices between websites.

+---

+## 📊 Evaluation Plan (For Final Project)

+Designed for a **pre/post comprehension study**.

+### **Pre-Survey**
+Participants answer:
+- “What are cookies used for?”
+- “Can you identify a tracking cookie?”
+- “Do you know how long cookies last?”

+### **Interaction Phase**
 Participants use the extension on 2–3 websites.

-Post-Survey

-Did the dashboard help you understand cookie behaviors?

-Are you more aware of third-party tracking?
+### **Post-Survey**
+Participants answer:
+- “Did the dashboard improve your understanding of cookies?”
+- “Do you better recognize third-party trackers?”

-Would this change how you respond to cookie popups?
+- “Would this change how you respond to cookie banners?”

-Metrics include:

-improved correctness on definition questions

-increased recognition of third-party trackers
+### **Metrics**
+- Increase in accuracy of definitions
+- Recognition of analytics/advertising cookies

-transparency score interpretation
+- Better transparency score interpretation

-user satisfaction ratings
+- Qualitative usability feedback

+---

-🧩 Technical Notes
+## 🧩 Technical Notes

-Runs entirely using Chrome’s cookies API (Manifest V3).
+- Built entirely with **Chrome’s cookies API** (Manifest V3 compliant)

-No external APIs required.
+- No backend needed; all code runs client-side
+- No data is stored, logged, or transmitted

-Does not block cookies or modify website behavior.
+- The extension is **read-only** — it does not block or modify cookies

-Designed purely for transparency and education.

-Pattern recognizer uses lightweight heuristic rules for high accuracy.
+- Categorization uses heuristic logic optimized for accuracy and simplicity

-Fully self-contained for grading and reproducibility.
+---

-🔒 Privacy & Security Considerations
+## 🔒 Privacy & Security

-The extension does not store or transmit any user data.
+- 🚫 No personal data is collected
+- 🚫 No analytics or tracking within the extension
+- 🚫 No cookies are modified, deleted, or blocked

-All processing occurs locally in the browser.
+- ✔ All processing happens locally in the browser

-No cookies are blocked, overwritten, or modified.

-No personal information is collected.

-External searches open in a new tab only when clicked by the user.
+- ✔ External searches only occur when users click a link

+---

-🧾 License
+## 🧾 License

-This artifact is for academic purposes as part of coursework at NJIT and is not intended for production use.
+This project was created as part of the **SPUR program at NJIT** and is intended for academic and educational use only.